 - Interestingly, while the flavors were pretty crappy, the smell of the Mayorga was wonderful, a great sweet wood note that really surprised me considering how the same cigar tasted.

-- Final Smoking Time was short at 1 Hour and 15 Minutes.
+- Final smoking timeime was short at one hour and 15 minutes.